Bayley (wrestler)

 From 2008 to 2012, she wrestled on the independent circuit under the ring name Davina Rose.
-Martinez signed with WWE in 2012 and was assigned to the NXT brand, where she adopted the ring name Bayley (as opposed to Bailey, Martinez chose "Bayley" as she represents the Bay Area).
-In 2015, she won the NXT Women's Championship, and subsequently won the 2015 NXT Year-End Awards for Female Competitor of the Year and Match of the Year for her confrontation with Sasha Banks at NXT TakeOver: Brooklyn.

-Bayley held the WWE Raw Women's Championship, the WWE SmackDown Women's Championship and the WWE Women's Tag Team Championship, making her the first women's Triple Crown Champion and Grand Slam winner in WWE history.
-Bayley holds the record for the longest singular SmackDown Women's Championship reign at 380 days.
-Additionally, she won the 2019 Money in the Bank ladder match and was the first woman to defend a WWE title in Saudi Arabia.
+Martinez signed with WWE in 2012 and was assigned to the NXT brand, where she adopted the ring name Bayley.
+In 2015, she won the NXT Women's Championship.
+On the main roster, she has held the WWE (Raw) Women's Championship twice, the WWE SmackDown Women's Championship twice, and the WWE Women's Tag Team Championship twice with Sasha Banks, of which they were the inaugural holders, making her the first women's Triple Crown Champion and Grand Slam winner in WWE history.
+Her inaugural WWE Women's Tag Team Championship reign with Banks came by way of winning the Elimination Chamber match in 2019.
+Additionally, she won the 2019 Money in the Bank ladder match and the 2024 Royal Rumble, where she set a women's record for the latter of 1 hour and 3 minutes (this was broken by Roxanne Perez in 2025).
+This also made her one of only two women to win the Elimination Chamber, Money in the Bank, and Royal Rumble matches, after Asuka.

 Early life

-Pamela Rose Martinez was born on June 15, 1989, in San Jose, California and grew up in a Mexican-American family.
+Pamela Rose Martinez was born in San Jose, California and grew up in a Mexican-American family.
 She attended Independence High School in San Jose and once played as a captain of the school's basketball team, as well as participating in track and martial arts.

 Professional wrestling career

 Independent circuit (2008–2012)

-Martinez had been attending shows by Big Time Wrestling, a professional wrestling promotion in Northern California, since she was 11.
+Martinez had been attending shows by Big Time Wrestling, a professional wrestling promotion in Northern California, since the age of 11.
 In April 2008, she started her professional wrestling career at the age of 18, by attending Big Time Wrestling's training classes by her head trainer Jason Styles, which was one of the reasons why Martinez considered Big Time Wrestling as her home promotion.
 She had her first match in September 2008.
 On the American independent circuit, Martinez wrestled under the ring name Davina Rose.
 Rose wrestled for Big Time Wrestling from 2008 to 2012.
 Between 2011 and 2012, Rose branched out to wrestle for other promotions such as NWA Championship Wrestling from Hollywood, Pro Wrestling Destination and Shine Wrestling.

 In October 2010, Rose first met her mentor Serena when they teamed together for a tag team match.
 In October 2011, Rose made her debut for Shimmer Women Athletes.
 At the tapings of Shimmer Volume 41–44, she became embroiled in Serena's feud with the Canadian Ninjas (Portia Perez and Nicole Matthews).
 At the tapings, Rose lost all four matches, including her debut match against Mercedes Martinez.
-In 2012, Rose continued to wrestle for Shimmer and on Volume 58, she teamed with Mia Yim to defeat Melanie Cruise and Mena Libra, receiving her first victory; on Volumes 51 and 52, Rose picked up her first two singles victories in Shimmer with wins over Cherry Bomb and Rhia O'Reilly.
+In 2012, on Volumes 51 and 52, Rose picked up her first two singles victories over Cherry Bomb and Rhia O'Reilly.